kentcdodds/old-kentcdodds.com/content/blog/how-to-know-what-to-test/index.md

 use case coverage.
 This is why sometimes I try to think of all the use cases before I even start writing the tests.

-For example, if we rewrite the `arrayify` method like this:
+For example, let's imagine that the `arrayify` function had been implemented like this instead:

 ```javascript
 function arrayify(maybeArray) {